accelio/NBDX/README.md

 1. General
 ==========

-Xnbd is a network block device over Accelio framework.
-Xnbd exploits the advantages of the multi-queue implementation in the block layer as well as the accelio acceleration facilities to provide fast IO to a remote device.
+NBDX is a network block device over Accelio framework.
+NBDX exploits the advantages of the multi-queue implementation in the block layer as well as the accelio acceleration facilities to provide fast IO to a remote device.
-Xnbd translates IO operations to libaio submit operations to the remote device.
+NBDX translates IO operations to libaio submit operations to the remote device.

-2. Xnbd Prerequisites
+2. NBDX Prerequisites
 =====================

 Prior to installing the nbdx package, the following prerequisites are required: